 Found on the student and teacher/staff surveys (but not on the home survey), the Delaware Positive, Punitive, and SEL Techniques Scale (DTS) assesses respondents' perceptions of the use of positive, punitive, and social-emotional techniques within their school.
 Participants respond on a 4-point Likert scale by indicating the degree to which they agree with a given statement.
 Response choices range from "Disagree a lot" to "Agree a lot."
 A higher score on each subscale indicates greater use of that technique.
+The three DTS subscales are described below.

+Positive Behavioral Techniques

-Positive Behavioral Techniques.
-This subscale consists of five items that assess the perceived use of two types of recognition of desired student behavior: the use of praise and rewards, as found commonly by the SWPBIS approach (Sugai & Horner, 2009) and in other approaches to school discipline.
-A common feature of the SWPBIS approach is the school-wide systematic acknowledgement and positive reinforcement of students for demonstrating appropriate behavior (Sugai & Horner, 2009).
-Multiple studies show that schools adopting the SWPBS approach tend to have fewer office disciplinary referrals, school suspensions, and expulsions (e.g., Bohanon et al., 2006; Horner et al., 2009; Luiselli, Putnam, & Sunderland, 2002; Mass-Galloway, Panyan, Smith, & Wessendorf, 2008; McCurdy, Mannella, & Eldridge, 2003; Metzler, Biglan, Rusby, & Sprague, 2001; Nelson, Martella, & Marchand-Martella, 2002).
+This subscale consists of five items that assess the perceived use of two types of recognition of desired student behavior: the use of praise and rewards, as found commonly by the SWPBIS approach and in other approaches to school discipline.
+A common feature of the SWPBIS approach is the schoolwide systematic acknowledgement and positive reinforcement of students for demonstrating appropriate behavior (Sugai & Horner, 2009).

 In SWPBS schools, teachers and staff are expected to use such positive behavior techniques as tangible rewards (e.g., tokens, tickets), access to privileges or preferred activities, social recognition, and verbal praise as mechanisms for recognizing positive behaviors and "motivating students to use new skills" (George, Kincaid, & Pollard-Sage, 2009, p.
 390).
-The systematic application of such techniques serves not only to reinforce desired behaviors, but also to increase the ratio of positive-to-negative interactions that staff have with students and subsequently foster teacher-student relations (McIntosh et al., 2010).
+The systematic application of such techniques serves not only to reinforce desired behaviors, but also to increase the ratio of positive-to-negative interactions that staff have with students and subsequently foster teacher-student relations (McIntosh, Frank, & Spaulding, 2010).
 The greater use of these techniques, particularly relative to the use of punitive techniques, has been shown to be associated with more positive student behavior (Alberto & Troutman, 2008).

-Punitive Disciplinary Techniques.
+Punitive Disciplinary Techniques

 This subscale consists of five items that assess perceived use of harsh forms of punishment, including yelling and removing students from the classroom, that are associated with a negative school climate.
 This subscale does not include milder forms of punishment (with punishment defined as any techniques that reduces the future occurrence of a behavior) that are commonly and wisely used by the most effective classroom teachers and schools, in combination with positive behavioral techniques, to manage student behavior, such as taking away privileges, verbal reprimands, and physical proximity.
-Research clearly shows those techniques to be effective in managing student behavior (Alberto & Troutman, 2008; Landrum & Kauffman, 2006).
+Research clearly shows those techniques to be effective in managing student behavior (Alberto & Troutman, 2013; Landrum & Kauffman, 2006).